Hirabai Barodekar: Honours

 Hirabai's work in Hindustani music fetched her many prestigious accolades.
 She was awarded with the Sangeet Nātak Akādemi Award in 1965 and the Padma Bhushan Award in 1970.
 She was also awarded Vishnudas Bhave Award for her contribution to theater.

 She was chosen to sing the national song, Vande Mataram, from the Red Fort in India's capital Delhi on the day India received its independence from the British Raj (15 August 1947).
 She visited China and the East African countries as a part of an Indian delegation in 1953.

 She was titled "Gaan kokila" (Nightingale of India) by Sarojini Naidu.
 An annual music festival is held in Mumbai by her disciple Prabha Atre by the name Sureshbabu – Hirabai Smruti Sangeet Samaroh since 1992, which has become one of the major festivals of music in the country.

 Family

 She was married to Manikrao Gandhi-Barodekar.
 Her grandson Nishikant Barodekar is a tabla player, a student of Zakir Hussain.

+Disciples

+Her prominent disciples includes: Saraswati Rane, Manik Varma, Dr Prabha Atre, Malati Pande, Janaki Iyer, Shaila Pandit, Sulabha Thakar etc There were many women vocalists who were deeply influenced by Hirabai’s singing style and presentation skills.